 Should You Use an Athletic Recruiting Service?

-There are a lot of businesses offering recruiting services, warning athletes and their families of perils of going through the college athletic recruiting process alone.
+There are a lot of businesses offering recruiting services, warning athletes and their families of the perils of going through the college athletic recruiting process alone.
 This post covers the pros and cons of using a recruiting service and what you should look for.

 Four Things You Should Know Before You Contact College Coaches